xmos/lib_xtcp/README.rst

 Known issues
 ************

-* Only one network interface supported at a time.
+* Only one network interface supported at a time with an RMII/RGMII MAC.
 This needs support from the underlying ``lib_ethernet`` library (https://github.com/xmos/lib_xtcp/issues/51).
 * Support for IP4LL have been disabled.
+* Only supports real-time variants of ``lib_ethernet`` MACs, due to use of timestamps of sent and received packets.

 ****************
 Development repo